Frequently asked questions

 The Master's plus PhD Scholarships are available to Black students and those from a low-income household background.
 To be eligible for the Master's plus PhD Scholarships, candidates must:

-1. Be from a low-income household background as evidenced by, for example, being in receipt of a full maintenance loan or Special Support loan during their undergraduate studies.
+- Be from a low-income household background as evidenced by, for example, being in receipt of a full maintenance loan or Special Support loan during their undergraduate studies. or

 Do I need to have programming skills in order to apply?